 Archives

-The average temperature last month was 55.
-That’s about 3 degrees warmer than normal.
+The average temperature in September was 68 and a half degrees That’s a full three degrees warmer than normal.

 South County needs a new head boys’ basketball coach